UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is Chariot Energy really 100% renewable?

-Yes, Chariot Energy plans are backed by 100% renewable energy credits (RECs).
-They achieve this by purchasing RECs and leveraging the solar generation capabilities of their affiliate company, Qcells.
+Yes, Chariot Energy plans are genuinely backed by 100% renewable energy credits (RECs).
+They achieve this bold environmental standard by purchasing RECs and directly leveraging the massive solar generation capabilities of their parent affiliate, Hanwha Group and Qcells.

 Is TXU Energy more expensive than Chariot?

-Generally, TXU charges a slight premium for their brand name and extensive customer service.
-Chariot often has lower base rates, but TXU can be competitive if you are a high-usage customer who maximizes their bill credit tiers or “Free Nights” windows.
-You can learn more about how to save on these costs in our guide to saving on your electric bill.
+Generally, TXU charges a slight premium to support their established brand name and extensive 24/7 customer service infrastructure.
+Chariot often provides lower base fixed rates, but TXU can be financially competitive if you are a high-usage customer who perfectly maximizes their bill credit tiers or strict “Free Nights” windows.
+You can learn more about how to strategize these costs in our guide to saving on your electric bill.

 How do I switch from TXU to Chariot?

-You simply sign up with the new provider (Chariot).
-They will communicate with ERCOT and your local utility (like Oncor or CenterPoint) to switch your service.
-You do not need to call TXU to cancel, though you may owe an early termination fee if you are still under contract.
+You simply enroll online with your new provider (Chariot Energy).
+Their team will seamlessly communicate with ERCOT and your local utility (such as Oncor or CenterPoint) to automatically switch your service in the background.
+You do not need to call TXU to formally cancel, though you will be responsible for an early termination fee if your current contract has not yet expired.

 About the Author